aiven/aiven-docs/docs/products/mysql/concepts/high-availability-mysql.md

 Hobbyist and Startup plans provide a single node; when it's lost, Aiven immediately starts the automatic process of creating a new replacement node.
-The new node starts up, restores its state from the latest available backup, and resumes serving customers.
+The new node starts up and restores its state from the latest available backup also applying the saved binlogs.
+Next, it resumes serving customers.

 Since there is just a single node providing the service, the service is unavailable for the duration of the restoration.
-In addition, any write operations made since the backup of the latest WAL file are lost.
-Typically, this time window is limited to either five minutes of time or one WAL file.
+In addition, any write operations made since the backup of the latest binary log file are lost.
+Typically, this time window is limited to either five minutes of time or one binary log file.